jellewe/programmeerproject/PROCESS.md

 Today I finished the color scale for the map, and started working on the bar chart.
 The bar chart doesn't show any elements yet, though, and I get an error I don't understand.
 I want to finish the bar chart tomorrow.

 I also processed the data more properly today, so that the 'food' and 'feed' elements in the JSON are merged to a single value.
 I'm not planning to use that information.

+# day 3

+I still had to process the data further today, making sure that only food groups are shown in the bar chart, otherwise there would be too many bars.
+I worked on the bar chart as well, which is almost finished.

+# day 4

+Today I finished the bar chart.
+I also downloaded some CSV files from WITS.com with which I'm able to convert countries ([Link](https://wits.worldbank.org/wits/wits/witshelp/content/codes/country_codes.htm)).
+Now I can start working on the line chart.

+# day 5

+Today I finished the line chart and we gave a presentation about the alpha version I have now.
+I still need to find a way to show missing data in the line chart.

+I also realized that the data for my map was food consumed by a country, not produced.
+This is still okay for my story though.

+I got some feedback on the map at the presentation, and I think I want to divide the total amount of food consumed by the amount of people that live in a country.

+# day 6

+I am now using d3.slider.js for the slider above the map: ([Link](https://github.com/MasterMaps/d3-slider)).
+This uses the 3-clause BSD license: ([Link] https://opensource.org/licenses/BSD-3-Clause).
+I should include these links in the final readme.

+So I finished the slider today, it's fully working.
+I also made the map and bar chart interactive: if a country on the map is clicked, information for that country will be shown in the barchart.
+I should make the line chart interactive as well, tomorrow.

+I also changed the color of countries with no data to a light shade of grey.
+The previously used black was not very well inditinguishable with the dark shade of green used for the countries with highest consumption.